RasaHQ/rasa/docs/api/tensorflow_usage.rst

 Set ``TF_INTER_OP_PARALLELISM_THREADS`` as an environment variable to specify the maximum number of threads that can be used to parallelize the execution of multiple **non-blocking** operations.
 These would include operations that do not have a directed path between them in the TensorFlow graph.
-In other words, the computation of one operation does not affect the computation of other operation.
+In other words, the computation of one operation does not affect the computation of the other operation.
 The default value for this variable is ``0`` which means TensorFlow would allocate one thread per CPU core.

 To understand more about how these two options differ from each other, refer to this `stackoverflow thread <https://stackoverflow.com/a/41233901/3001665>`_.